sebastianochiari/LUS-final-project/README.md

 > `2014 Ferrari drivers`
 - search a race result (two options, *ranking* returns the podium of the race, *driver* returns its race outcome)
 > `I want to know the race results for the British Grand Prix in 2008`
+- search the next race in calendar
+> `when will be the next race?`